JosiahBegley720/hlp23-team8/README-FEATURES-TEAM8.md

 	* heuristic 1: Strickly increasing port numbers
 	* heuristic 2: If flipping a components will not result in removing all wire crossing, flipping is conducted instead to minimise wire crossing based on a penalty heuristic
 * feature - After symbol adjustments, wires are updated using smartAutoRoute

+## SmartRendering - Hannah Shewan
+* feature all gates in IEEE form
+* n bit inputs, up to 4